 - Where would you like to live?
-Make a top-three list.
+Make a Top 3 list.

 - What would you like to do?
-Try filling out a one-month retirement calendar to make your priorities tangible.
+Try filling out a 1-month retirement calendar to make your priorities tangible.

-- Have you discussed your dreams with your spouse?
+- Have you discussed your dreams with your spouse or partner?
 If not, make a date to discuss.

 Family and friends